-- (1) Bypass was unavoidable to prevent loss of human life, personal injury, or severe property damage; - (2) There were no feasible alternatives to bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate backup equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance, and - (3) The permittee submitted notices as required under section VI.G.3. - b.
+- a.
+Bypass is prohibited, and the Director may take enforcement action against a permittee for bypass, unless: - (1) Bypass was unavoidable to prevent loss of human life, personal injury, or severe property damage; - (2) There were no feasible alternatives to bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied if adequate backup equipment should have been installed in the exercise of reasonable engineering judgement to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance, and - (3) The permittee submitted notices as required under section VI.G.3. - b.
 The Director may approve an anticipated bypass, after considering its adverse effects, if the Director determines that it will meet the three conditions listed in sections VI.G.2.a (1), (2) and (3).